The 20 Best Movement Disorders Doctors Near Me

 Toronto, ON, CA

-Connie Marras practices in Toronto, Canada.
+Connie Marras practices practicing medicine in Toronto, Canada.
 Ms. Marras is rated as an Elite expert by MediFind in the treatment of Movement Disorders.
-Her top areas of expertise are Parkinson's Disease, Movement Disorders, Supranuclear Ophthalmoplegia, Deep Brain Stimulation, and Appendectomy.
+She is also highly rated in 19 other conditions, according to our data.
+Her clinical expertise encompasses Parkinson's Disease, Movement Disorders, Supranuclear Ophthalmoplegia, Deep Brain Stimulation, and Orchiectomy.

 Elite in Movement Disorders